mbonjour/RES_INFRA/README.md

 > docker run -d -p 9091:3000 res/express-students
 ## COnfig files
 I haven't touched any of the config files for this exercise
+# Step 3 - Reverse Proxy wit apache (static conf)
+## Dockerfile explained
+This Dockerfile is a file to configure an apache httpd server to be a reverse proxy.
+In fact this dockerfile is based from php:5.6-apache and runs a2enmod proxy proxy_http.
+We have some specific conf files in the conf/ dir to be applied on the container.
+We need to enable site so the dockerfile do it for us with a2ensite.

+## Demo
+If you want a demo you need to have 0 running containers and have already builded the containers from the Step 1 & 2.
+> docker run -d res/apache-php

+> docker run -d res/express-students

+After that we can build our image for the reverse :
+> docker build -t res/reverse-proxy .

+> docker run -d -p 8080:80 res/reverse-proxy

+To test the reverse you need to change your /etc/hosts (or any equivalent) and map 127.0.0.1 to demo.res.ch (for native users) or the IP of the docker-machine for others.
+## Config files
+Static configuration, we have mapped the static http to 172.17.0.2 (demo.res.ch:8080) and the API toward 172.17.0.3 (demo.res.ch/api/beer).